 Certified Phlebotomy Technician Salary

 Certification is mandatory in four states: California, Washington, Nevada, and Louisiana.
-Even if that’s not the case where you’re living or working, having a certificate in hand will boost your earning potential, ensuring that you get the upper level on the payscale.
-For instance, a certified phlebotomy technician will get $15.93, which is more then the median $13.8 a non-certified individual earns.
+Even if that’s not the case where you’re living or working, having a certificate in hand will boost your earning potential, ensuring that you get the upper level on the pay scale.
+For instance, a certified phlebotomy technician will get $15.93, which is more than the median $13.8 a non-certified individual earns.
 Meanwhile, a certified donor phlebotomist can expect up to $16.51 per hour.
 As for a certified phlebotomy instructor, they can get $36,000 annually.

 What Type of Company Pays the Best Salary for Phlebotomists

 Where you work determines how lucrative your salary will be.
 According to the Bureau of Labor Statistics, employment opportunities may be highest at general medical and surgical hospitals (41,590), but the highest paying are insurance carriers at $20.51 per hour and $42,650 per annum.
 Following insurance carriers are:

 - Management of companies and enterprises – 17.54 per hour and $36,689 annually

 - Individual and family services – $17.61 per hour and $36,620 per year